Stormy reflections

 The “grab them by the pussy” tape almost proved fatal to Trump’s candidacy.
 By any conventional standard, he should have been a goner.
 Trump survived the release of the tape in incredibly Trumpian fashion.
 Indeed, Trump revealed his skill as a candidate exploiting a Clintonian weakness when he assembled female former victims of Bill Clinton for a news conference and sought to seat them in his VIP box at the debate with Hillary Clinton in St. Louis.
 His position was that history must be told and a single standard applied.

 At a fateful moment of his candidacy, Trump theatrically called Clinton out.
 It was outrageous.
-Putting the character of the Clinton presidency on display in this way, Trump flaunted the truth which CBS et al. had actively sought to suppress in the Clinton era, or from which they had done their best to avert their eyes.
-Through the long-drawn out Lewinksy matter and related impeachment drama, Bill Clinton has done at least as much as any other American to desensitize us.
+Putting the character of the Clinton presidency on display in this way, Trump flaunted the truth that CBS et al. had sought to suppress in the Clinton era, or the truth from which they had done averted their eyes.
+Through the drawn-out Lewinksy matter and related impeachment drama, Bill Clinton has done at least as much as any other American to desensitize us.
 And he did so with the invaluable assistance of the Missus all along the way.